 (above) The three temples of the Capitolium; (below) Temple to Isis at the side of the Capitolium

 A Capitolium was a must for a provincial settlement which had acquired the status of town.
-At Baelo it consisted of three adjoining temples dedicated to Jupiter, Juno and Minerva, the deities who were worshipped on the Capitol Hill of Rome and were regarded as a symbol of the city (see a relief on the Arch to Trajan at Benevento).
+At Baelo it consisted of three adjoining temples dedicated to Jupiter, Juno and Minerva, the deities who were worshipped on the Capitol Hill of Rome and were regarded as a symbol of the city.
 Usually a Capitolium was a single building with three cellae, as at Thugga, but at Baelo (and at Sufetula in Tunisia, where the temples are in better condition) each god had a temple.
 The Capitolium was mainly used for ceremonies in honour of the Emperors or celebrating events of the history of Rome.

-An adjoining temple to Isis had more to do with actual worship and reliance on divine protection; the Egyptian goddess was regarded as the patroness of seafarers and this explains why the temple was in such an important location, although in other towns, as at Sabratha in Lybia, it stood by the sea where boat ceremonies were held in honour of the goddess.
+An adjoining temple to Isis had more to do with actual worship and reliance on divine protection; the Egyptian goddess was regarded as the patroness of seafarers and this explains why the temple was in such an important position, although in other towns, as at Sabratha in Libya, it stood by the sea where boat ceremonies were held in honour of the goddess.